 The best part of hosting your own kids cooking classes is that you can control exactly which recipes the kids are cooking.
 Once you encourage the kids to get comfortable in your own home kitchen, they can easily squeeze in a cooking class any day of the week!

-It frustrated me so much that I wrote my own kids’ cookbook with Page Street Publishing in 2018: The Ultimate Kids’ Cookbook.
+It frustrated me so much that I wrote my own kids' cookbook:

 This summer, you can challenge your kids to make amazingly delicious things like: